KeleCant/Arabidopsis-6mA-Detection-Pipeline/README.md

-**Fix Me** Step 3A Needs to be rewritten, Step 7 needs to be rewritten, step 6 needs more explanation

 # Arabidopsis 6mA/CpG Detection and Comparison Pipeline
 This project is part of a Bioinformatics capstone conducted in collaboration with the BYU Genetics Lab.
 Our objective is to investigate and compare the presence of N6-methyladenine (6mA) in Arabidopsis thaliana alongside 5-methylcytosine (5mC) methylation patterns.
 Due to privacy considerations and restrictions imposed by our project sponsor and data steward, we are not authorized to distribute the raw data files externally.